Feedback

 Like cyber-security: SLIMalloc was censored and denigrated by the CTO of a cyber-security, U.S. Defense contractor.

-This same scam rules all the domains of our society (a toxic placebo is sold as a false cure to an artificially created problem).
+This same scheme rules all the domains of our society (toxic placebos are sold as a false cure to an artificially created problem, leading to more placebos to correct the side-effects of the previous toxic placebos, and so on – with spiraling costs).

-From time to time, the scam it exposed for what it is, when headless chicken "experts" present themselves publicly as THE reference to consult (at a price, obviously: "free-software" is free, but not the information about how to make it run, properly, or durably).
+From time to time, some "experts" present themselves publicly as THE reference to consult (at a price, obviously: "free-software" is free, but not the information about how to make it run, properly, or durably).

 "Evangelism is War", a 1997 "Microsoft confidential" document, was written to train Microsoft employees about how to bribe journalists, consultants and academic sources to have them publish... biased information.